florez-carlos/dotfiles-ubuntu-base/README.md

 ## Install docker

-If using WSL2, skip the ubuntu section and continue with the [WSL2 - ubuntu distro instructions](#wsl2---ubuntu-distro)
+If using WSL2, skip this and continue with the [WSL2 - ubuntu distro instructions](#wsl2---ubuntu-distro)

 ### Ubuntu